bwvdnbro/samcrhss-webpage/schedule.md

 : Coffee break

 11.30 - 12.30
-: Title to be confirmed - *Antonia Bevan*
+: Putting theory in practice: how to write an MCRT code - *Antonia Bevan*

 12.30 - 13.30
 : Lunch